 Worried about travelling with acne?
 Feeling insecure, unconfident and scared to bare your skin on the beach?
 I’ve been there and I’ve got some tales and handy tips to share with you.

-In September of 2017, I was eagerly planning my travel itinerary for when we finished teaching in Thanh Hoa City.
+In September of 2017, I was eagerly planning my travel itinerary for when we finished a year of teaching English in Vietnam.

 But one thing was holding me back from looking forward to our trip.
 Just one.

 Travelling with acne

 Isn’t it crazy, that you can have such exciting plans and prospects—something you’ve always dreamed of—and acne, of all things, can make you dread it?

 I was literally about to jet off and spend weeks on an island in Cambodia, explore Bangkok and travel around India.
 And I was worried about… well, my spots.